Jacobs Well, Surrey: History

 The manor of Burgham Court (now reflected in the farmhouse of Burpham Court) owned most of the land on the east side of the parish until the early 20th century.
 It was a major source of poor relief and public works under the local vestry.
 Outskirts of the land remain common land not owned by the lord of the manor.
 The manor was handed down via lines of the interconnected Wintershull/Wintershall, Bassett, Unwyn, Windsor, Wolley and Wroth families from Thurstan le Dispenser at the time of the Testa de Nevill.
 Ultimately purchased in 1720, becoming part of the major landholdings of the Earl of Onslow who held it until the early 20th century.

 Jacobs Well was the site of a fatal aircraft crash on 25 October 1944.
 A USAAF C47 crashed in a field, killing its crew of four.
 A plaque, on the corner of Queenhythe Road and Clay Lane, commemorates the accident.

 Amenities

 Aside from the green buffers to all sides, principally Whitmoor Common to the west, which is the largest, amenities include a scout hut and village hall.

 A visitor attraction within these buffers is the gardens of the Tudor Sutton Place, in the borough of Woking to the north-east.

-Boats are available for hire at Guildford Boatyard, and elsewhere, for use on the River Wey Navigation, which forms the effective boundary of the village to the east.
+Boats are available for hire in Stoughton, and elsewhere, for use on the River Wey Navigation, which forms the effective boundary of the village to the east.
 Bowers Lock is 0.6 mi to the east, accessible from Clay Lane, the road to Burpham.

+Safeguard Coaches have their depot on Clay Lane.